Piyushsahu99/BloodLink/backend/tests/README.md

 # Backend Testing

-This directory contains tests for the BloodLink backend.
+This directory contains tests for the Raktchain backend.

 ## Test Structure